jinseok9338/LiveTermimal/README.md

 1. why input field is on the top no matter what [Done] - Wrap the history components in ul tag
 1. add Font []
 1. Trim off the unnecessary text in weather api[Done]
+1. echo command with possible attack...
+[Done] solved with regex ... but was unable to run javascript

 functions to add: